Dr. Atiruj Theppawong

 Atiruj Theppawong obtained his PhD in Chemistry at Ghent University (Faculty of Bioscience Engineering).
 His PhD research was supported by Erasmus Mundus (LOTUS+) project which allowed him to complete his PhD research under the supervision of Prof. Dr. Ir.
 Matthias D’hooghe and Prof. Dr. Ir.
 John Van Camp at Ghent University on the topic of “Synthesis and first line in vitro evaluation of novel curcumin derivates as anti-tumoral agents”

-He is now continuing his academic career as postdoctoral collaborator under the supervision of Prof. Dr. Annemieke Madder.
-His research topic is focusing on the design and synthesis of therapeutic stapled peptides.
-His project is supported by the Research Foundation – Flanders (FWO).
+He continued his academic career as postdoctoral collaborator under the supervision of Prof. Dr. Annemieke Madder.
+His research topic focused on the design and synthesis of therapeutic stapled peptides.
+His project was supported by the Research Foundation – Flanders (FWO).

 Research Project